Affordable Weapons & Firearms Offences Lawyers in Ottawa

 Pointing a firearm

-• Trafficking – transferring possession of a firearm, weapon or ammunition to someone not authorized to possess it
+• Firearms trafficking – Transferring or delivering a firearm, weapon, or ammunition to someone who is not legally permitted to possess it.

-• Illegal use of a firearm – such as pointing a firearm or carrying a concealed weapon
+• Illegal use of a firearm – Includes pointing a firearm, carrying a concealed weapon, or using a firearm in a careless or threatening manner.

 The main concern with firearms charges is the perceived risks posed to public safety.